learn-co-students/technical-coach-escalating-an-issue-learn-experts-testing-batch/README.md

 Students get a little frustrated all the time - learning to do something new is challenging!
 If a student is very frustrated or disheartened, or is otherwise not interacting with TCs or other students in a healthy way, that student needs to be escalated.

-We use a Google form to escalate students to members of the full time team.
+We use a Google form to escalate students to members of the full-time team.
 You can find that form [here](https://docs.google.com/forms/u/1/d/e/1FAIpQLSdIP65BStJfWBgG0dZO5dhQb3Yqs3TwN29xjk5GUOyyReI5QQ/viewform).
 For extreme or urgent cases, you should also send a DM to Erika.
 Paste the message that concerned you and a link to the question so we can easily get in touch and review.
 It's also a good idea to leave a note on the student's admin profile - writing notes can help document a pattern of behavior and keep TCs and other staff in the loop.

 If in doubt, err on the side of escalating a student, rather than potentially letting the issue continue, unaddressed.
 If necessary, we'll refine the instructions, but we'd rather get too many false positives than fail to help a student who's having a hard time.